JeanVinge/JVInfinityScrollView/README.md

 The idea is to create a similar Apple Store Banner, and learn some code in swift =)

-The implementation is in progress, so if you liked the idea, and want to help me, you can fork or talk with me @jean.vinge twitter.
+The implementation is in progress, if you liked the idea, and want to help me and keep improve the code, you can make a push request or send me a message on twitter @jean.vinge.

 ## Usage